About Mon Repos

 A long-term marine turtle research program that has international significance has been running at Mon Repos since 1968.
 At Mon Repos Conservation Park, staff protect turtle nests during the nesting season, carry out research and monitoring, and raise public awareness through guided tours where visitors can have the unique experience of watching turtles lay their eggs or hatchlings emerging from their sandy nests.

-For over 50 years Mon Repos has been supported by a large number of community volunteers—they actively fought to have the area protected and since that time have been an integral part of the programs focused on turtle conservation, ecotourism and revegetation.
+For over 50 years Mon Repos has been supported by many of community volunteers—they actively fought to have the area protected and since that time have been an integral part of the programs focused on turtle conservation, ecotourism and revegetation.

 Future planning for Mon Repos Conservation Park will be developed under the Values Based Management Framework.